 Abiotic stress has been long recognized as a major factor limiting plant productivity.
-In arid and semi-arid environments, plants are exposed to various abiotic stress conditions such as drought, heat, high light intensity etc. All these environmental stress factors combinedly produce deleterious effects on photosynthetic apparatus especially the photosystem II (PS II) and consequently damage the plant growth and development.
+In arid and semi-arid environments, plants are exposed to various abiotic stress conditions such as drought, heat, high light intensity, etc. All these environmental stress factors combinedly produce deleterious effects on photosynthetic apparatus especially the photosystem II (PS II) and consequently damage the plant growth and development.
 One of the primary responses of plants to water deficit is stomatal closure.
-This response minimizes water loss, but also lowers the intercellular CO_2 concentration causing drastic reduction in photosynthesis process in C3 plants (group of plants which synthesize 3-carbon compound as first product during CO_2 fixation) [3, 4].
+This response minimizes water loss, but also lowers the intercellular CO2 concentration causing drastic reduction in photosynthesis process in C3 plants (group of plants which synthesize 3-carbon compound as first product during CO2 fixation) [3, 4].
 In addition, reduced transpiration increases leaf temperature and, consequently, the incidence of heat stress.
-Rubisco activate the protein that facilitates the release of sugar phosphates from Rubisco ceases to function properly at elevated temperatures, inactivating Rubisco [5].
+Ribulose-1,5-bisphosphate carboxylase/oxygenase (Rubisco), the enzyme that facilitates the release of sugar phosphates, ceases to function properly at elevated temperatures being inactivated [5].
 Heat also induces the dissociation of the manganese-stabilizing 33 kDa protein from the PSII RC complex followed by release of the manganese atoms [17].
-High light (beyond what is needed for maximum photosynthesis) also lead to photoinhibition.
+High light (beyond what is needed for maximum photosynthesis) also leads to photoinhibition.
 Understanding the biophysical basis of plant adaptation under arid and semi-arid environments will be helpful in developing selection strategies for improving plant varieties against various abiotic stresses.